 - Nearer the end of drying time some pieces may have dried faster than others, remove when sufficiently dried.

-- Tomatoes in olive oil should always be stored in the refrigerator and used within a month, although I have kept them longer.
+- Tomatoes in olive oil should always be stored in the refrigerator and used within six weeks, although I have kept them longer.

 Oven Dried Tomatoes in Olive Oil

 2kg firm unblemished tomatoes (or more if required)